 Let's quickly review how today's private LTE architectures can evolve to prioritize enterprise friendly deployment models and get ready for enterprise 5G - with the arrival of CBRS spectrum in the United States.

 Today, they are built custom for each enterprise, as a separate overlay.
 Then to stitch things together, disparate products from different vendors for radio access, packet core, management are deployed.
-Unfortunately such products do not always utilize the go-to-market channels that are friendly to enterprise IT: there are not many channel partners certified, eagerly waiting for the best architecture in town.
+Unfortunately such products do not always utilize the go-to-market channels that are friendly to IT organizations: there are not many channel partners certified, eagerly waiting for the best architecture in town.

 Enter CBRS (Citizens Broadband Radio Service) Spectrum.

 It allows the conversation about cellular wireless in the enterprise to actually start with IT networking and application requirements in mind.
-It creates an opportunity to deliver an easy to scale solution as we get ready for enterprise 5G - where devices and apps that are primarily used "at work" would be top of mind.
+It creates an opportunity to deliver an easy to scale solution - where devices and apps that are primarily used "at work" would be top of mind.
 This would integrate with existing device and network-level access policies and provide enterprise IT full ownership of network data and relevant business insights.